sanjitc/Cloud-Pak-for-Data/Upgrade/Fusion 252 to 272/Fusion_Upgrade_272.md

    > You need to use image digest instead of tag.

 5. In OpenShift operator index pod failed with CrashLoop.
 Error: "cache requires rebuild: cache reports digest as xxx, but computed digest is yyy".
    > It's a [problem related to oc-mirror](https://access.redhat.com/solutions/7041232).
-Need to download latest oc-mirror binary and mirror images using the new binary.
+Need to download latest oc-mirror binary, then mirrored images using the new binary.